stephank/inject_dylib/README.md

 abstracts away more details, and adds support for different target achitectures and the app sandbox.

-Indy copies a small architecture specific loader into the target process, and starts a pthread.
-The loader does roughly the following:
+Indy copies a small architecture specific loader into the target process, which does roughly the following:

 ```C
 extern struct indy_info info;